According to his death certificate, my dad died of myocardial infarction, otherwise known as a heart attack.

 3. They Frequently Borrow Money — Sometimes From You

 When they ask, it always sounds like an opportunity for you to help.
-The loan will solve their problems and take the pressure off by allowing them to consolidate their bills into one payment, which will allow them to return your money to you.
+The loan will solve their problems and take the pressure off by allowing them to consolidate their bills into one payment, which will allow them to return their money to you.
 The problem is that it never works out that way.

 I once loaned my dad $8,000 to help him pay off some debt.
 Not only did he run up new debt as fast as he paid off the old, but when he realized that he couldn’t pay me back, he took out a life insurance policy with me as the beneficiary.
 Instead of eliminating debt, he added another monthly payment.